geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

     <import resource="config-security-cas.xml"/>
     <import resource="config-security-cas-ldap.xml"/>

-CAS can use either ldap or a database for user management, to use a database uncomment the following lines instead:
+CAS can use either LDAP or a database for user management.
+To use a database uncomment the following lines instead:

 .. code-block:: xml